Lineup picks, matchups, start or sit advice for Wednesday

 Bench 'em

 I'm wary of activating whoever's starting for the Red Wings against Minnesota, be it Alex Nedeljkovic or Magnus Hellberg -- who was recently recalled from the AHL.
 Coming off a deflating 1-0 loss to the Hurricanes the previous evening, as mentioned, Detroit now has to manage without their top center in Dylan Larkin.
-The Wild appear the clear favorites to emerge with the victory from this match-up.
+The Wild appear the clear favorites to emerge with the victory from this matchup.